MD Admissions Frequently Asked Questions

 Applicants invited to interview are permitted to reschedule their interviews once, allowing for "in the area" date requests falling outside of the ranges offered in the interview calendar.
 We will not honor requests to expedite application review for applicants who have not yet received a decision from the Committee.

 Should I send in my updated transcript?

 Please do not send us any transcripts unless we specifically ask you to submit them.
 We will only consider transcripts included in your AMCAS application.
 If you would like to update the Committee with recent grades, please transcribe them into a post-submission update submitted through the Secondary Application.
 International applicants who studied outside of the United States or Canada should submit an official transcript evaluation - demonstrating degree equivalency - from an organization such as World Education Service (WES).
 This should be submitted after you receive a Secondary Application invitation.

 Post-submission updates will be limited to text updates submitted via the online Secondary Application portal.
 Mailed or emailed correspondence - including transcripts and thank-you notes - will not be uploaded to your application.
 Applicants who have interviewed will have the opportunity to upload a thank-you note in PDF format (which may be typed or hand-written/scanned by the applicant) to the Secondary Application.

 A gap year is not considered detrimental to an application.
 What is important is what an applicant does with that gap year.
-A great article to read about gap years is Making the Most of your Gap Year" published by the Association of American Medical Colleges (AAMC).
-We strongly encourage you to consult with your pre-med advisor if considering a gap year.
+A great article to read about gap years is Making the Most of your Gap Year which was published by the Association of American Medical Colleges (AAMC).
+We strongly encourage you to consult with your pre-med adviser if you are considering a gap year.
 Some students have a job to make money to go to medical school, while others use the year to gain more clinical, research and service experiences.